Domains

 Nothing in your kit is ever truly spent, just set aside for the right moment.
 A forgotten trick, a held-back favor, a charge you've been pretending wasn't there.

-Clarity of Exhaustion
+Clarity of Desperation

 Prerequisites: Three talents from Salt